-This article will explain more about lay statements, how the can be written , and we will provide an example of what information that may be needed include in order to get the rating that your condition warrants.
+This article will explain more about lay statements and how they can be written.
+We will provide an example of the information that may be needed to support the rating that your condition warrants.

 Many Veterans believe that relying on a C&P examination to document a disability is sufficient when filing a disability claim with the VA.
 Unfortunately, you need to be much more proactive in assembling medical evidence on your own.

-The reality is that the C&P examiner at the VA may have approximately ten minutes allotted for your visit.
+The reality is that the C&P examiner at the VA may have approximately 10 minutes allotted for your visit.
 This includes examining you to evaluate your disability and document the severity of your symptoms by filling out a 12-page disability benefits questionnaire.
-Ten minutes is an extremely limited period of time to accomplish all of those objectives properly.
+10 minutes is an extremely limited period of time to accomplish all of those objectives properly.
 The doctor may not have adequate time to ask you all the relevant questions relating to your discomfort.
-The doctor is also only glimpsing how this disability affects you at a brief point in time, so the full impact of it may not be understood.
+The doctor is only glimpsing how this disability affects you at a brief point in time, so the full impact of your condition may not be understood.
 The examiner does not follow you around to see how this disability affects your life.
 He or she may not be seeing you on your worst day.

-A lay statement in support of a claim should be documented on a 21-4138 form.
+A lay statement in support of a claim should be documented on VA Form 21-4138.
 You should tell the story of your disability chronologically.
 You can use bullet points.
 Describe your symptoms when you first experienced them, your diagnosis, when you were diagnosed, and any treatment prescribed by a provider.
-Also, include over-the-counter medication you have used for symptoms and how often you use them.
+Include over-the-counter medication you have used for symptoms and how often you use them.
 Explain in detail how this injury or illness affects your daily life and how it causes a loss of function for you.
-If you’re not able to participate in activities you would typically participate in; you need to document that.
+If you are no longer able to participate in activities you typically take part in, you need to document that.

 What you choose to include in your lay statement will depend on the type of claim you are filing.